unbit/uwsgi-docs/PSGIquickstart.rst

 ******************

 uWSGI has literally hundreds of options.
 Dealing with them via command line is basically silly, so try to always use config files. uWSGI supports various standards (xml, .ini, json, yaml...).
-Moving from one to aother is pretty simple.
+Moving from one to another is pretty simple.
 The same options you can use via command line can be used on config files simply removing the ``--`` prefix:

 .. code-block:: ini